MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 <!--Should screens be singular?-->

-3. In the **Select a Booking** screens, select the appropriate booking to post the call data to.
+3. In the **Select a Booking** screen, select the appropriate booking to post the call data to.

     ![Select a Booking screen](media/bookings-today.PNG "Select a Booking screen")